tharangachaminda/lh_mmdd_derver/QUESTION_TYPES_GUIDE.md

 # Question Types Reference Guide

 This document provides the standard question types for each grade level based on the New Zealand Mathematics Curriculum.
+Grade 8 question types have been comprehensively updated to align with the official NZ Ministry of Education Year 8 curriculum requirements (https://www.education.govt.nz/parents-and-caregivers/schools-year-0-13/parent-portal/guide-for-the-new-zealand-curriculum-years-0-to-8/year-8-new-zealand-curriculum/maths-and-statistics-in-year-8).

 ## Available Question Types